-Rickman, Rock and Salma Hayek were phenomenal along with always hilarious dynamic duo consisting of one Silent Bob and one Jay.
-If you like satire and those long but intelligent and funny conversations about religion, sex and everything else, you’re in for a treat.
+Rickman, Rock, and Salma Hayek were phenomenal along with an always hilarious dynamic duo consisting of one Silent Bob and one Jay.
+If you like satire and those long but intelligent and funny conversations about religion, sex, and everything else, you’re in for a treat.
 With impeccable pacing, Dogma is never boring.
-Something is always happening and you are left wondering what the fuck is going on here while laughing and looking at other people in the room, still not believing.
-To quote William Wallace: Freeeeeeedoooommmmm!
+Every ten minutes something hilariously funny or outrageously strange happens.
+Like nude Chris Rock appearing out of nowhere and shit like that.

 Director: Kevin Smith